person holding mobile phone

 From hosepipes, sprinklers and hot tubs to water dependent appliances to taking more baths than showers, the litres can add up quickly.

-The two most common reasons for a higher bill are estimated bills or simply using more water, from:
+The most common reasons for a higher bill are estimated bills or simply using more water, from:

 • A growing family or guests staying.